‘General Hospital’ Spoilers, Rumors: Kirsten Storms’ Break Puts Naxie In Trouble, Maxie Turns To Griffin?

 While PC is abuzz from all the secrets, Nathan West (Ryan Paevey) can’t help feeling empty.
 Maxie Jones (Kirsten Storms) is in Portland.
 The woman suddenly decided to focus on her career rather than her recent marriage.
 General Hospital rumors suggest writers might do something with Naxie.
 Would the newlyweds be on the brink of breaking up?

-Kirsten Storms Absence
+Kirsten Storms’ Absence

 Right after the Naxie wedding, Nathan and Maxie seem to be preoccupied with their personal lives.
 Spoilers for the first week of May tease that Nathan is going to receive bad news about Maxie’s out of town job.
 Nathan’s new wife is currently in Portland.
 Maxie is probably spending quality time with her daughter Georgie Spinelli (Lily Fisher) and Damian Spinelli (Bradford Anderson), her former flame.